 If you're planning on cooking and heating up food in your dorm room using the appliances listed above, you’ll likely need to invest in some kitchen utensils that go beyond a basic fork and knife.
 You probably won’t need every item in this 25-piece utensils set while living in a residence hall, but it’s relatively affordable and may become useful if you move into an off-campus space during your college years.
 The durable nylon material can also prevent damage to your non-stick pots and pans.
 This set has a 4.5-star average rating from over 12,000 reviews on Amazon.

 The policies surrounding items and appliances allowed in dorm rooms vary by college and university, so it’s always best to check with your housing department before move-in to understand what you can and can’t bring.
-You should also check what the university already provides before bringing your own items — some dorms may come equipped with a small refrigerator and microwave.
-While most institutions have a dining hall that acts as a large cafeteria for students to eat and socialize, some newer or renovated residence halls feature a shared kitchen space within the building for students to use.
-Most dorm rooms don’t include a kitchenette, but some larger rooms (typically called suites) come with enough counter space to store allowed kitchen appliances.
+You should also check what the university already provides before bringing your own items — some dorms may come equipped with a small refrigerator and microwave, for instance.
+While most institutions have a dining hall that acts as a large cafeteria for students to eat and socialize, experts told us that some newly renovated residence halls feature a shared kitchen space within the building for students to use.
+Most dorm rooms don’t include a kitchenette, but some larger rooms (typically called suites) come with enough counter space to store authorized kitchen appliances.

-“I’ve seen multiple fires in microwaves over the last few years — burned popcorn is the number one accidental activation for a fire alarm on almost any campus,” he said.
-He also noted that he’s seen fast food wrappers catch fire “when people try to reheat burritos, burgers, etc.” Due to fire hazards, most universities only accept microwaves with 800 watts or lower, though some may accept microwaves with up to 1000 watts of power.
+“I’ve seen multiple fires in microwaves over the last few years — burnt popcorn is the number one accidental activation for a fire alarm on almost any campus,” Daniels said.
+He also noted that he’s seen fast food wrappers catch fire “when people try to reheat burritos, burgers, etc.” Due to fire hazards, most universities only accept microwaves with 800 watts or lower, though some may accept microwaves with up to 1,000 watts of power.

 According to Daniels, the most commonly banned items in dorm rooms include George Foreman grills, hot plates, toasters, toaster ovens, large refrigerators and electric skillets.
-Anything with an open flame is also universally prohibited across most residence halls.
+Anything with an open flame is also commonly prohibited across most residence halls.
 However, due to varying policies, some institutions may allow certain appliances that are prohibited in others, like hot pots and rice cookers.

-Daniels noted that there’s been a lot of interest recently in bringing air fryers and pressure cookers — however, both are normally prohibited in dorms.
+Daniels noted that there’s been a lot of interest recently in bringing air fryers and pressure cookers to school — but both are normally prohibited in dorms.
 “Air fryers not only cause fires, but when things get burned, the smell [also] carries throughout the entire floor of a residence hall.
 We get a lot of calls to investigate smells and often find prohibited appliances like air fryers,” he said.
-Pressure cookers are also dangerous because “they do have a tendency to explode sometimes.
-I’ve seen situations — not necessarily on my campus — where people have been severely burned when their pressure cooker exploded and the hot contents burned their face,” he noted.
+Pressure cookers also pose a dangerous risk since they can sometimes explode.
+“I’ve seen situations — not necessarily on my campus — where people have been severely burned when their pressure cooker exploded and the hot contents burned their face,” Daniels explained.

-As a general rule, if the appliance “has an open heating element that you can touch or that items [like paper and fabric] can contact, builds up pressure like an instant pot or pressure cooker or requires hot oil for cooking, do not bring it,” said Herbert Wagner Jr., the fire marshal at the University of Arizona.
+As a general rule, if the appliance “has an open heating element that you can touch or that items like paper and fabric can contact, builds up pressure like an instant pot or pressure cooker or requires hot oil for cooking, do not bring it,” said Herbert Wagner Jr., the fire marshal at the University of Arizona.

-Prohibited cooking appliances in dorms: What are the risks?
+Cooking appliances in dorms: What are the risks?